dmurfet/mf/README.md

 FB Mathematik der Universitaet, D-67653 Kaiserslautern        \
 ```

-At this point you can start cutting and pasting the examples in the folder `examples` into the shell.
+At this point you can start cutting and pasting into the Singular shell from the files in the folder `examples` of this repository.
 In `examples/blow-example.txt` you will find examples relating to defect fusion (i.e. functors between categories of matrix factorisations) while in `examples/linkhom-example.txt` you will find examples of Khovanov-Rozansky homology calculations.

 Here is an example from `blow-example.txt`: